Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge sent to circuit court a charge of petty larceny against James Arnold Jenness of Bullock, N.C.
 The offense allegedly happened Sept.
 9.

-Samuel Russell Goad of Patrick Springs pled guilty to DWI first offense (B.A.C. greater than .20%).
-He was sentenced to 30 days in jail with 25 days suspended, 2 years of unsupervised probation, 1 year restitution, VASAP, and ordered to pay a $250 fine plus costs.
+Samuel Russell Goad of Patrick Springs pleaded guilty to DWI first offense (blood alcohol content greater than .20).
+He was sentenced to 30 days in jail, with 25 days suspended, 2 years of unsupervised probation, 1 year restitution, VASAP and ordered to pay a $250 fine plus costs.
 The offense happened July 3.

 Henry County Circuit Court